All men are created equal. All Islands are not.

 While in Stone Town, pay a visit to the Slave Chambers and explore the numerous street markets in the surrounding area.

 Stone Town comes to life at night at the Forodhani Night Food Market where both locals and travelers alike come together to sample some authentic Zanzibar delicacies by local chefs.

 One of the best ways to take in Zanzibar’s amazing sunsets is from the top of a Dhow cruise.
 The Sunset Dhow Cruise departs from Stone Town during the late afternoon and cruises along the coast, gently sailing to the rhythm of the rippling turquoise water.
 You’ll be able to enjoy a variety of local eats with a generous pour of wine, beer, and soda.
 The changing colors of the sky and shiny lights of Stone Town in the backdrop is the perfect way to start the night.

 THE ROCK RESTAURANT

-Probably one of the most iconic landmarks in Zanzibar, The Rock Restaurant is a classic example of simplified beauty.
-Its unique location, position on a rock in the middle of the Indian Ocean, creates an experience not to be missed.
-The Rock offers a combination of Italian, seafood, and local dishes with a view of Michanwi Pingwe beach in the backdrop.
+Noted as one of the most iconic landmarks in Zanzibar, The Rock Restaurant is a classic example of simplified beauty.
+Its unique location, positioned on a rock in the middle of the Indian Ocean, creates an experience not to be missed!
+The Rock offers a combination of Italian, seafood and local dishes with a view of Michanwi Pingwe beach in the backdrop.
 Seating is limited – be sure to book in advance.

 Zanzibar is sure to arouse all senses and activate many emotions.
 These new memories will bring about that knowing grin and sparkle in your eyes.
 Experience Zanzibar!